-Essays: You need to write two essays for this module.
-Each essay question will be formulated and explained in class.
+Assignments: You need to write three short essays for this module.
+Each assignment question will be explained in class (please see assignments: pp. 22).
 Note that a comprehensive, logical and critical argument is expected for graduate work.
-It should be between 3000-3500 words, excluding the title page and bibliography.
+Each essay should be between 1500 to 2000 words, excluding the title page and bibliography.
+The number of words in each assignment will vary according to the topic question.
 It must be referenced in accordance with the departmental guidelines (see the Sociology Handbook for the guidelines).
-You must submit a hard copy of the essay to the secretary of the Department of Sociology, Mrs Noluvuyo Sakata.
+You must submit a hard copy of the essays to the secretary of the Department of Sociology, Mrs Noluvuyo Sakata.

-Research proposal: Follow the prescribed steps and criteria contained in the Honours Research Essay guidelines when writing your research proposal.
-The research proposal should be written under de guidance of your supervisor.
-You must submit a hard copy of your proposal to Mrs Sakata on Wednesday, 27 March, no later than 15:00.
+Research proposal: Follow the prescribed steps and criteria contained in the Honours Research Essay guidelines and requirements when writing your research proposal.
+The research proposal should be written under the guidance of your supervisor.
+Students should present the students' proposal write-up at the seminars.
+You must upload your proposal to RUConnected and submit a hard copy to Mrs Sakata on Friday, 28 March, no later than 12:00 pm.
+You must also send a copy to your supervisor.